that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 Similarly, the colors work the same, but the id of colors should be entered all lower-case.

+>[!IMPORTANT]
+>The StreamDeck app has a bug in it where if a value is changed and you don't click into another field, it may not save properly.
+So after making a change, click into another field before moving out of the button you modified.

 The first page of the StreamDeck profile sets and removes hotcues and controls some player functions (play/pause, skip forward/backward, etc.) You can also skip around the song using the "<1 M", "> 1M","< 16M", and "> 16M" buttons, moving 1 measure and 16 measure respectively.

 The second page of the StreamDeck profile updates the hotcues once set.
 It will not update a hotcue that doesn't already exist.
 Again, You can control the player from the bottom row of buttons.